Epilepsy community calls for urgent action to prevent Brexit-related epilepsy deaths

 Brexit Epilepsy Risks - Letter to Government (9th Sept 2019)

-SUDEP Action has received an acknowledgement that our letter to the Prime Minister on 9th September which requested a meeting with him is under consideration.
-We await his response.
+SUDEP Action has received an acknowledgement of our letter to the Prime Minister on 9th September which requested a meeting - which has not yet been granted.

 Jane Hanna OBE, CEO SUDEP Action